 Locations: Be sure to check their Twitter and/or Facebook page before visiting, as locations and hours may change, but generally find them at 16th & Arapahoe; Auraria Campus, Lorimer & 10th streets; Saturdays at 770 East Colfax in the Argonaut Liquors parking lot

 Stan's Char-Broiled Hot Dogs, Boise, Idaho

 Stan Linkowski, a native of Buffalo, New York, has an interesting story.
-After leaving Buffalo, where he became obsessed with the "Texas red hot sauce" the hot dog joints there slathered on their franks (he tried to buy the recipe from his favorite place for $750 in 1959 and was rebuffed), he joined the Air Force and then kicked around the west for several decades.
+After leaving Buffalo, where he became enamored with the "Texas red hot sauce" the hot dog joints there slathered on their franks (he tried to buy the recipe from his favorite place for $750 in 1959 and was rebuffed), he joined the Air Force and then kicked around the west for several decades.
 Finally, in 2006, the owner of that recipe sold it to him for $50,000 and Linkowski opened his stand in 2007.
 It was a worthwhile investment.
-The condiment, which he renamed "Bronco Sauce," is addictive and instantly makes the dogs he adds it to.
+The condiment, which he renamed "Bronco Sauce," is crave-worthy and instantly makes the dogs he adds it to.
 We suggest pairing your dog with the onion rings there; they can't be missed.

 Location: 818 South Vista Avenue, Boise ID 83705; 208-342-1199; stanshotdogs.com